NEWPORT SINGS STAFF

 Quorus section leader

 Anik (they/them) has been a musician their whole life, starting with the violin at age 4.
-They have played lessons in many instruments, including viola, piano, bass, and trombone, but love singing the most.
+They have taken lessons in many instruments, including viola, piano, bass, and trombone, but love singing the most.
 In high school, Anik was part of many musical groups, and took private lessons.
-Now, they are the Tenor/Bass Section Leader for Quorus and a board member of Musica Dolce, another non-profit in southern RI.
-Professionally, Anik is a software developer and program manager, and in their free time, Anik enjoys cooking and knitting.
+Now, they are the Tenor Section Leader for Quorus and a board member of Newport Sings.
+After a decade of working in academic and corporate tech, Anik is studying for an MS in Holistic Counseling at Salve Regina, and actively teaches yoga throughout RI.

 Quorus section leader

-Melanie is Community Programs Manager at the MLK Community Center and a long-time resident of Newport.
-She is a Pan/Bi parent of two amazing children and will forever be an advocate for her community.
+Mel works for a local nonprofit specializing in substance prevention and harm reduction, and is a certified full-spectrum doula.
+A long-time resident of Newport, she is a Pan/Bi parent of two amazing children and will forever be an advocate for their community.